BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

   coursenum: CS173
   points: 100
   goals:
-    - To implement an arithmetic expression into executable code
+    - "To use a <code>HashMap</code> to associate keys with values"
-    - To map variables to expression parameters
+    - To use a loop to input validated user data
+    - To search an array for a value, and determine if that value is contained by the given array
-    - To identify and implement appropriate unit test cases
+    - To loop over and print values from an array
   rubric:
     - weight: 60
       description: Algorithm Implementation